 Patchy.
 The Suzuki RV125 VanVan's build quality, gearbox, paintwork, power, tank size and mirrors all come in for some harsh words.
 However, there’s definitely something of the off-road about it and it’s more than capable of working for its living on rougher terrain: farms, beaches etc. The Suzuki RV125 VanVan is built to be thrashed, it seems.

 The Suzuki RV125 VanVan is quite pricey for a bike with no defined identity although fuel consumption, cheap parts and low insurance keep costs down.
 They are used as commuters by those whose ride to work entirely within speed restricted, urban areas; and newcomers like their ease of use.
 Thing is, they’d probably be better off with a Honda CG125 which costs considerably less than the Suzuki RV125 VanVan.
-Find A Suzuki RV125 VanVan for sale.

 Insurance group: 5 of 17 – compare motorcycle insurance quotes now.